Skip to content

 Background

 Nvidia, founded in 1993 by Jensen Huang, Chris Malachowsky, and Curtis Priem, designs the graphics processing units (GPUs) that power modern AI systems.
 Headquartered in Santa Clara, California, its H100 and successor chips are the de facto standard for training large-language models and running inference at scale.
-Nvidia's near-monopoly on AI compute has made it one of the most strategically contested technology suppliers on earth.
+Nvidia's near-monopoly on AI compute has made it one of the most strategically contested technology suppliers on earth, and its chips now appear on both sides of active military conflicts.